 TGax Editor: Change the paragraph below of this subclause as follows (#CID 9806, 7865):

 The ACI Bitmap subfield indicates the access categories for which the buffer status is reported and its encoding is shown in Table 9-18b (ACI Bitmap subfield encoding).
-Each bit of the bitmap is set to 1 to indicate that the buffer status of the AC, which ACI is identified by the location of the bit in the ACI Bitmap subfield, is reported and set to 0 otherwise.
+Each bit of the bitmap is set to 1 to indicate that the buffer status of the AC, which ACI is identified by the location of the bit in the ACI Bitmap subfield, is reported in the ACI Bitmap subfield and set to 0 otherwise. (#7865) When the ACI Bitmap subfield is 0 and the Delta TID subfield is 3 it indicates that there is buffered traffic for all 8 TIDs (see Table 9-18c (Delta TID subfield encoding))(#9806).